openmovementproject/openmovement/docs/buildax/docs/connecting.md

 They may also be able to assign a DNS address for convenient access.

 ## Finding the IP address
-The MAC and IP address assigned to the router may be discovered by connecting via serial and typing `status`.
+The MAC and IP address assigned to the LRS may be discovered by connecting via serial and typing `status`.
 You may also find it useful to assign a static IP address to the device for the purposes of port forwarding.